You are currently viewing Who Put the Fruits onto the Garments?

 2011: Miuccia Prada – bananas

-2012: Dolce & Gabbana – tomatoes (more on their Alta Moda collections)
+2012: Dolce & Gabbana – tomatoes in their Alta Moda collections

-2012: Rossella Jardini – apple, grape, pepper, watermelon (also other food like carrots, onions)
+2012: Rossella Jardini – apples, grapes, peppers, watermelons (also other food like carrots, onions)

 2014: Stella Jean – Tropical fruits